ypei23/twitter_postgres/README.md

        This file will both call the `load_tweets.py` file, and use the SQL `COPY` command to load data into the denormalized database.

-> **GRADING:**
-> There are 9 total test cases in the `sql` folder.
-> If you implement the code above correctly,
-> then the output of the `SELECT` commands in each test case should be the same for each database.
-> The assignment is worth 32 points (16 points per database).
-> If you pass all test cases for a database, you will get 16 points.
-> If you fail any test cases, you will receive -8 points for the first test case and -1 point for each additional failing test case.

 > **HINT:**
 > As you debug your insert code, you may need to delete your database.
 > Calling